 The advantages are mainly on the cost side – scale economies from the larger number of identical units produced.
 But there are also quality advantages involved.
-With longer series, there is more reason to invest in specialized technology, machine tools, components and parts, yielding higher and more consistent quality.
+With longer series, there is more reason to invest in specialised technology, machine tools, components, and parts, yielding higher and more consistent quality.
 Finally, there is a possible positive demand effect on customers.
 Because of the prevalence of the products and designs, there’s a positive impact on customer preferences.

-The disadvantages of product standardization are mainly on the demand side.
-Apart from the case of pent-up demand in an emerging country, standardized products rarely manage to target precisely a specific segment in a new country market.
+The disadvantages of product standardisation are mainly on the demand side.
+Apart from the case of pent-up demand in an emerging country, standardised products rarely manage to target precisely a specific segment in a new country market.
 They are at least slightly off target.
 This is not always such an obstacle to success.
-First, preferences may change – the standardized product may offer features not offered before in that market.
+First, preferences may change – the standardised product may offer features not offered before in that market.
 Second, a mispositioning may be overcome by a strong brand name.
 Third, the entering product may well be sold at a low price – its scale advantages can allow such a strategy.

 To deal with these adaptations while trying to retain some scale economies, companies resort to two solutions.
-One solution is to use the same basic design or 'platform' for the product, and then adapt by adding alternative features at a later stage of manufacturing.
+One solution is to use the same basic design or “platform” for the product, and then adapt by adding alternative features at a later stage of manufacturing.
 A second related option is to break up the product into component modules that can be produced in large series to gain the scale advantages, and then produce different products by different combinations of modules.
 This has become a very prominent manufacturing strategy for large companies, since it allows the different modules to be outsourced and offshored.
 The manufacturing process then becomes a simple assembly process, which can then be done locally, if necessary, to gain lower tariff rates.
-This allows the company to 'mix and match' features for different country markets, which helps adaptation to local preferences.
+This allows the company to “mix and match” features for different country markets, which helps adaptation to local preferences.

-Companies don’t need to offer identical products everywhere in order to gain the scale economies of product standardization.
+Companies don’t need to offer identical products everywhere in order to gain the scale economies of product standardisation.
 A company can develop a coordinated global strategy even without a completely standardised product.
 But it is almost impossible to develop a GMS without a strong global brand.

-Keeping the same brand name everywhere has become the signature feature of a global marketer, and 'global branding' has become an obsession among many multinationals.
+Keeping the same brand name everywhere has become the signature feature of a global marketer, and “global branding” has become an obsession among many multinationals.

 What does ‘global brand’ mean?